AdvanceFTeam/Discord-User-Info-API/README.md

 # Discord Avatar and Background API

-This Node.js application provides an API for fetching Discord user avatars and backgrounds.
+This Node.js application provides an API for fetching Discord user avatars(pfp).

 ## Installation